No, granule loss on shingles is not just normal roof wear and tear.

 Choosing the Right Roofing Partner For the Job

 Noticing those bald spots on your shingles?
-It’s time to get a professional roofing inspection. ⏰
+Then it’s time to get a professional roofing inspection. ⏰

 And look no further than the pros at Tectum Roofing.
 We know that keeping your roof in shape is vital to ensuring a safe and secure home protected from the elements.
-So we want to help.
+We’re here to help you every step of the way, so there’s no reason to panic.